-50 Id., 160 Wn.
+$^{^{50}}$ Id., 160 Wn.
 App. at 344.

-that it was frivolous, noting that "not every invalid lien is frivolous."52 The Court of Appeals concluded that the lien claimant had made at least a good faith argument for change in the existing law.
-In general, debatable issues about material fact will prevent a lien from being frivolous.53
+filed 94 days after its last active work at the site, but it argued (1) that the law should be changed in cases where the owner promised that work would resume, and (2) leaving its trailer on the site counted as "furnishing equipment" under RCW 60.04.091.
+The trial court rejected these arguments and found the lien frivolous.
+The Court of Appeals agreed that the lien was "invalid on its face" but reversed the determination that it was frivolous, noting that "not every invalid lien is frivolous."
+52 The Court of Appeals concluded that the lien claimant had made at least a good faith argument for change in the existing law.
+In general, debatable issues about material fact will prevent a lien from being frivolous.
+53

 Proving that a lien is "clearly excessive" also requires the challenger to carry a heavy burden.
-A lien will not be found "clearly excessive" unless it is shown by clear evidence, without legitimate dispute about material facts, that the amount stated was claimed with an intent to defraud or in bad faith.54
+A lien will not be found "clearly excessive" unless it is shown by clear evidence, without legitimate dispute about material facts, that the amount stated was claimed with an intent to defraud or in bad faith.
+54

 A challenge under the frivolous lien statute leads to a hearing, after which the court issues an order discharging the lien (if frivolous), or reducing the lien (if clearly excessive) or denying the requested relief.
-The court must grant costs and reasonable attorneys' fees to the prevailing party.55 The court should issue findings of fact and conclusions of law to support its order.
+The court must grant costs and reasonable attorneys' fees to the prevailing party.
+55 The court should issue findings of fact and conclusions of law to support its order.